Rio de Janeiro police evict tent city of pandemic ‘refugees’

 The forced removal in Itaguai followed a court decision in favor of the land’s owner, Brazil’s state-run oil company Petrobras.
 The residents had occupied the plot since May and baptized it the “First of May Refugee Camp.”

+“They’re cowards,” said one tearful and angry resident, Ana Paula de Oliveira, 27.
+“Here no one is armed, or a drug addict or drug trafficker. … We just want to exercise our right to housing.”

-One unidentified woman from the informal settlement appeared on the Globo News television channel begging for help.
-“I’m a domestic worker,” she said through tears.
+Another woman appeared on the Globo News television channel begging for help.
+“I’m a domestic worker,” the unidentified resident said through tears.
 “The woman fired me because of the pandemic.
 Help me, please: I have nowhere to go, I don’t have any family.”

 Shantytowns have emerged in several cities across Brazil, reflecting a surge of poverty after the government pared back one of the world’s most generous pandemic welfare programs.
 That left many exposed to soaring inflation as the nation’s weak job market has yet to show signs of recovery.